day8/re-frame/README.md

 an app stays stuck in one state forever, never achieving anything.

-So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a largely hidden way, and in a manner which is debuggable, auditable, mockable and pluggable.
+So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a controlled and largely hidden way, and in a manner which is debuggable, auditable, mockable and pluggable.

-### We're At A Pivot Point
+### We're Now At A Pivot Point

 The world just changed and, very often, one particular part of it: the **application state**.